 Police Officer – Grade 17

-The City of Mandan, North Dakota is accepting applications for the full time position of: Police Officer – Grade 17.
+The City of Mandan, North Dakota is currently accepting applications for the position of:

 *Applications without a resume will be disqualified.